Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries: Introduction

-The \textsc{Arepo} simulations provide profiles of the composition and thermal state of pre- and post-supernova configurations for the donor, which becomes a hypervelocity runaway.
+The \textsc{Arepo} simulation provides profiles of the composition and thermal state of pre- and post-supernova configurations for the donor, which becomes a hypervelocity runaway.
 We use the entropy profiles to calculate the heating associated with the supernova shock.
 We use the result to create an approximate model of the heating for different masses of white dwarfs (0.5 to 1.1 M$_\odot$) to explore how the subsequent evolution may depend on runaway mass.
 We then model the subsequent stellar evolution through the following $100\, \mathrm{Myr}$, after which time these stars would be in the outer halo of the Galaxy and not observable.
-In Section~2, we discuss the \textsc{Arepo} simulations and develop an approximate approach to generalize the heating we see in the one \textsc{Arepo} model to white dwarf donors of different masses.
+The mapping of only one available \textsc{Arepo} simulation is not exact when extrapolated to white dwarf binaries of other masses.
+The heating of a donor white dwarf likely has some dependence on mass, since a more massive white dwarf will be closer to the supernova, but at the same time is more difficult to perturb due to its higher pressure and internal energy profile.
+As a first exploration based on the one available \textsc{Arepo} model, our work scales the heating from the 0.7~$M_\odot$ simulation to higher masses, representing a maximally aggressive heating to place an upper limit on how long the white dwarfs can stay puffed up.
+In Section~2, we discuss the \textsc{Arepo} simulations and develop an approximate approach to generalise the heating we see in the one \textsc{Arepo} model to white dwarf donors of different masses.
 In Section 3, we present the evolution of all our models.
 Finally, Section 4 compares these models to recent observation of D$^6$ runaways.
 We summarise our results in Section 5.